nicolabs/nicobot/README.md

 ### Signal-specific options

-With signal, make sure :

-- the `--username` parameter is your phone number in international format (e.g. `+33123456789`).
-In `config.yml`, make sure to put quotes around it to prevent YAML thinking it's an integer (because of the 'plus' sign)
+- `--signal-username` selects the account to use to send and read message : it is a phone number in international format (e.g. `+33123456789`).
+In `config.yml`, make sure to put quotes around it to prevent YAML thinking it's an integer (because of the 'plus' sign).
+If missing, `--username` will be used.
-- specify either `--recipient` as an international phone number or `--group` with a base 64 group ID (e.g. `--group "mABCDNVoEFGz0YeZM1234Q=="`).
+- `--signal-recipient` and `--signal-group` select the recipient (only one of them should be given).
+Make sure `--signal-recipient` is in international phone number format and `--signal-group` is a base 64 group ID (e.g. `--signal-group "mABCDNVoEFGz0YeZM1234Q=="`).
+If `--signal-recipient` is missing, `--recipient` will be used.
 Once registered with Signal, you can list the IDs of the groups you are in with `signal-cli -U +336123456789 listGroups`

 Sample command line to run the bot with Signal :